The Complex Commercial Litigation Law Review: Canada

 A common defence to contractual claims is that there was never a valid contract to begin with; that is, that there was no valid offer and acceptance98 or that the contract is void for uncertainty.99 Canadian courts, however, are highly reluctant to invalidate written agreements made between two sophisticated entities or void provisions of a contract ab initio.100 Rather, Canadian courts apply the old English maxim that 'a deed shall never be void where the words may be applied to any extent to make it good'101 and seek to resolve contractual disputes and apparent ambiguities through the interpretive process.

-Where there is an intervening event that frustrates the parties' contract such that performance becomes impossible, a party may invoke the common-law doctrine of frustration as a defence to excuse itself from performing its outstanding contractual obligations.107 In certain provinces legislation has codified this rule and the remedies that may be applicable where frustration is made out.108 Note, however, that frustration of contract is a difficult standard to meet (its contractual cousin is the force majeure clause typically advisable in long-term framework agreements) and parties should be wary of invoking the doctrine.
+Where there is an intervening event that frustrates the parties' contract such that performance becomes impossible, a party may invoke the common-law doctrine of frustration as a defence to excuse itself from performing its outstanding contractual obligations.107 In certain provinces legislation has codified this rule and the remedies that may be applicable where frustration is made out.108 Frustration of contract is a difficult standard to meet (its contractual cousin is the force majeure clause typically advisable in long-term framework agreements), and parties should be wary of invoking the doctrine.

 Ultimately, Canadian courts apply the foregoing rules in a practical manner that seeks to protect parties' reasonable reliance.
-In a recent decision, for example, the Ontario Court of Appeal upheld a decision of a Toronto Commercial List judge who held that a contractual provision purporting to exclude liability for 'loss of profits' did not, in fact, apply to profits lost as a direct result of the breach, but rather applied only to indirect lost profits (that is, other business opportunities forgone as a result of the breach, sometimes referred to as 'consequential damages').115 In reaching this conclusion, the court below did not consider the enforceability of the exclusion clause (and the corresponding requirement of unconscionability discussed above) but instead focused on its interpretation, ultimately finding that the clause simply did not apply to profits lost as a direct result of the breach.116
+For example, the Ontario Court of Appeal upheld a decision of a Toronto Commercial List judge who held that a contractual provision purporting to exclude liability for 'loss of profits' did not, in fact, apply to profits lost as a direct result of the breach but rather applied only to indirect lost profits (i.e., other business opportunities forgone as a result of the breach, sometimes referred to as 'consequential damages').115 In reaching this conclusion, the court below did not consider the enforceability of the exclusion clause (and the corresponding requirement of unconscionability) but instead focused on its interpretation, ultimately finding that the clause simply did not apply to profits lost as a direct result of the breach.116

 Fraud, misrepresentation and other claims